Clay0277/Tic-Tac-Toe/README.md

-# Tic Tac Toe Game
+# Unbeatable Tic Tac Toe Game

 This project is a simple implementation of the classic Tic Tac Toe game built using React.js.
 It allows players to take turns and play against an advanced AI opponent using the Minimax algorithm.